The Problem: Your Employees Are Sending Sensitive Information

 - /shred -x 2 views -p PassWord Some-Text

 Will create a message that will self-destruct after 2 views, protected with password "PassWord".

-Shred's Outlook Add-In lets you highlight a certain text in your email and create a self-destructing link containing it, keeping that sensitive information out of your
+Shred's Outlook Add-In lets you create a self-destructing email message, keeping that message out of your email account

 Chrome / Firefox Extensions